ddcrpf/Neural-Collaborative-Filtering/README.md

 - Deployed the app as a web service using Azure App Service.
 - **User Interface**: Users can hover over movie posters, select them, and view 10 recommended movie posters based on the model's predictions.

----

-This version keeps the structure clear while highlighting the most important details of your project.